FieryDeveloper/AmoghGupta.github.io/content/authors/admin/_index.md

     url: https://www.iiitp.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI,machine learning,Computer vision, NLP and I love innovation!
+bio: My research interests include AI,machine learning,NLP,Computer vision,  and I love innovation!

 # Interests to show in About widget
 interests: